The relative lattice path operad: Cellular decompositions of the Swiss Cheese operad

-We show that, for each $m\geq 1$, the operad $\SC_m$ has a structure of a cellular SC type operad indexed by $\cgraph_{m}$.
-The "closed" part of $\SC_m$, that is the little $m$-cubes operad $\ca{C}_m$, is already shown to have a structure of a cellular operad (indexed by $\ca{K}_{m}$), cf. \cite{BFV, Berger:combinatorialmodel}.
+In what follows, one shows that Berger's cellular decomposition of the little $m$-cubes operad (see \cite[Theorem 1.16]{Berger:combinatorialmodel} and \cite{BFV}) extends to $\SC_m$. \begin{theo} Let $m\geq 1$.
+The Swiss Cheese operad $\SC_m$ has the structure of an $\cgraph_{m}$-cellular operad as well as the structure of an $\cgraph'_{m}$-cellular operad. \end{theo} \begin{proof} We start by the $\cgraph'_{m}$-cellular decomposition; we explain at the end of the proof how to proceed for the other decomposition.

 We use the description of $\SC_m$ via cubes and semi-cubes given in Remark \ref{rmq: half cube}.
-The number $m\geq 1$ is fixed.
-For $C_1$ either a cube or a semi-cube and $C_2$ either a cube or a semi-cube, we note $C_1\square_{\mu} C_2$ if there are separated by a hyperplane $H_i$ orthogonal to the $i$-th coordinate axis for some $i\leq \mu$, such that whenever there is no separating hyperplane $H_i$ for $i<\mu$, the left element $C_1$ lies in the negative side of $H_{\mu}$ and $C_2$ lies in the positive side of $H_{\mu}$.
+The integer $m\geq 1$ is fixed.

-Note that, whenever $C_1$ is a semi-cube and $C_2$ is a cube, if $H_m$ exists, then $C_1$ lies in the negative side of $H_m$.
+\textbf{Notation:} \textit{For $C_1$ either a cube or a semi-cube and $C_2$ either a cube or a semi-cube, we write $C_1\square_{\mu} C_2$ if they are separated by a hyperplane $H_i$ orthogonal to the $i$-th coordinate axis for some $i\leq \mu$, such that whenever there is no separating hyperplane $H_i$ for $i<\mu$, the left element $C_1$ lies in the \underline{negative} side of $H_{\mu}$ and $C_2$ lies in the \underline{positive} side of $H_{\mu}$.} \\